NAVYA1709/disaster-relief-project/README.md

 Google Sheets was used to organize and manage disaster-related data such as locations, connections, distances, and urgency levels.
 The sheet acts as a structured data source, which is referenced during program execution for input.
 This improves flexibility and allows easy updates without modifying the source code.

+Allocating to Area A | Urgency: 1 | Distance: 5

+Route: Relief Center -> Area A

+Delivery complete

 INPUT/OUTPUT

 Input